STAMP-project/dspot/README.md

   -t, --test=<testClasses>[,<testClasses>...]
                              Fully qualified names of test classes to be amplified.
 If the value is all, DSpot will amplify the whole test suite.
 You can also use regex to describe a set of test classes.
-                               By default, DSpot selects all the tests.
+                               By default, DSpot selects all the tests classes.
       --target-module=<targetModule>
                              Specify the module to be amplified.
 This value must be a relative path from value specified by --absolute-path-to-project-root command-line option.
 If your project is